Ingredient Name: Chrysanthemums, Mums, Chrysanths, Florist’s daisy

 - This ingredient is considered cooling and great to remove and eliminate excess heat and heat from the body

-- It is particularly targeted to the liver (eyes) and lungs
+- It targets the liver (eyes) and lungs

 - It’s often used to help with fever, colds, and headaches